-The purpose of the LCL Collection Development Policy is to provide staff, the community, and other interested parties with a clear view of our collection.
+The purpose of the LCL Collection Development Policy is to provide staff, the community, and other interested parties with a clear view of how our collection is developed and maintained.
 This policy provides staff with a document to consult when deciding on materials and services to be included or excluded from the collection.
-It also provides a platform for challenges to material and a point of reference for handling a disputed item.
+It also provides a platform for challenges to specific materials or topics and a point of reference for handling a disputed item.
 The collection development policy will assist in ascertaining community needs and represents the goals for collection development.
+The mission of the library drives the collection policy.